philote/urban-shadows-pbta/README.md

 ## How to Install

-You can install the latest released version of the system by using this manifest link in Foundry VTT.
+You can install the latest released version of the module by using this manifest link in Foundry VTT.
 [Instructions](https://foundryvtt.com/article/tutorial/): https://github.com/philote/urban-shadows-pbta/releases/latest/download/system.json

 ## Features
 - Sheets for